hyeonLewis/aa-sdk-test/README.md

       new JwtProvider(confUrl, jwkUrl, decodedPayloadJwt, jwks as RsaJsonWebKey), signer.address,
       salt,
-      network.chainId,
+      chainId,
     );

     await scw.deployAndRecover(authBuilder.build());
-    // Save data to DB if needed
     ...
     ```

 ### Add a new Guardian

-1. Prepare a JWT token for the new Guardian (Note: Nonce isn't needed)
+1. Prepare a JWT token from the target OIDC provider for the new Guardian (Note: Nonce isn't important)

 2. Add the new Guardian

+    - Input
+        - `newSub`: JWT token's `sub` field taken from the previous step
+        - `newSalt`: Salt to generate subHash.
+The saltSeed is `newSub`
+        - `newGuardian`: New guardian address based on the provider
+        - `newThreshold`: New threshold after adding the guardian
+    - Save
+        - `newSalt` or `newSaltSeed`: Save to DB or user side
+        - `newSub`: Optionally save to DB or user side to reuse it in the future without re-login (e.g. to remove guardian)

     ```js
     const newSalt = await calcSalt(newSub);